heclak/community-a4e-c/README.md

 #### Added
 - **Flight Model:**
-  - You can now hear your rear tires skid when you brake at speed.
 - **Systems:**
-  - AN/APR-25 Radar Homing Warning Reciever
 - **Missions:**
 - **Liveries:**
   - Community A-4E V: Blue Team, 2022 (Fictional)
   - Community A-4E V: Red Team, 2022 (Fictional)
   - USN VX-5 Vampires, 1986 (Fictional)
   - USMC Naval Weapons Evaluation Facility, 1974
-  - Operational-era USN and USMC liveries now have a customized, well-used LAU-10 launcher.
+  - Operational-era USN and USMC liveries now have a customized, well-worn LAU-10 launcher.
 - **Weapons and Loadouts:**
 - **Quality of Life:**
   - Added input options from across the module for mouse buttons.
-  - Single inputs for the Canopy Lever and AN/ARN-52 TACAN Mode.
+  - Single inputs for the Canopy Lever. *(thanks Tanuki44)*
+  - Single and else inputs for AN/ARN-52 TACAN Mode switch.
-  - When the aircraft has power, you can use the Seat Adjustment Switch to move the baseline pilot head position up and down in the cockpit.
+  - When the aircraft has power, the Seat Adjustment Switch to move the baseline pilot head position up and down in the cockpit. *(thanks nima3333)*
 - **Sounds:**
-  - Electric seat switch.
+  - Seat adjustment hydraulic motor.
+  - Tire skid sound set.
-  - Tires skidding.
+  - AN/APR-25:
-  - Many new sounds added for the AN/APR-25 implementation.
+    - Aircraft: New sounds are produced in response to aircraft search and tracking radars.
+    - EWRs and Ships: Unique sound sets are produced in response to ground and ship EWRs.
+A new sound is also produced in response to ship tracking radars.
+    - SAMs: New sounds are produced in response to P19 "Flat Face" and S-200 ST-68U "Tin Shield" and SA-2 S-75 "Fan Song" units.
+A percentage of Fan Song units will sound different, simulating the different radar bands used in the field.
+New sounds are also produced in response to SA-3 S-125 "Low Blow", SA-5 S-200 "Square Pair", and SA-6 Kub "Straight Flush" units.
+When the APR-25 Audio switch is in the ON position, a new alert sound is produced in response to missile launches from these units.
+Search and tracking radars for SA-8, SA-9, SA-10, SA-11, SA-13, SA-15 and SA-19 units are not detected by the system.
+    - SPAAA Vehicles: New sounds are produced in response to the Gepard, Vulcan M163, and ZSU-23-4 Shilka "Gun Dish" units.

 #### Fixed
 - **Flight Model:**
 - **Systems:**
-  - Specific System Name
 - **Missions:**
 - **Liveries:**
   - Community A-4E III: Forever Free liver displays two digits on the flaps.